Thor-x86/vet-business-academy/README.md

 This source code supposed to be proprietary.
 However, they won't care the site anymore.
 So I publish this to GitHub for knowledge sharing.
 This site is using **Vue** with **routing** and **authentication**.
 So you could use this as an example for your ongoing project.
 Do whatever you want with this source, just **don't forget to credit my name** if you copy a lot of stuffs from here.
 Thanks!

+## Username and Password

+See [AccountAPI.ts](https://github.com/Thor-x86/vet-business-academy/blob/master/src/api/AccountAPI.ts).
+Modify it as you like :)

 ## Project setup

 ```